Robot-Oleg/automatic_blog_deployment/README.md

-## Automation script using terraform to deploy my server on AWS
+## Automation script using terraform to deploy my blog on AWS

 ### to use script for your needs: